yii2tech/crontab/README.md

 use yii2tech\crontab\CronTab;

 $cronTab = new CronTab();
-$cronTab->filter = '/path/to/project/yii'; // filter all invocation of Yii console
+$cronTab->mergeFilter = '/path/to/project/yii'; // filter all invocation of Yii console
 $cronTab->setJobs([
     [
         'min' => '15',